emgag/video-thumbnail-sprite/README.md

        ->generate();
 ```

-in new version it use ffmpegthumbnailer as default convertor. it is faster than ffmpeg.
+in new version it use ffmpegthumbnailer as default converter. it is faster than ffmpeg.
 if you want to use ffmpeg should call setConvertor function:

 ```PHP